 indicate alignment with a particular group that could give offence to members of the public or colleagues

-are considered to be discriminatory, rude, lewd, crude, racist, sexist, sectarian, homophobic, violent or intimidating
+are considered to be discriminatory, rude, lewd, crude, racist, sexist, sectarian, homophobic, violent or intimidating.

-Register your personal details.
+First, you will be asked to register your personal details.
 This is a short page to confirm your name, contact details and national insurance number.
 You will be provided with log in details and will be able to monitor your online sift progress.